 Practitioners show a very positive attitude towards Welsh language provision and some are themselves learners of the language.
-They encourage children to use the Welsh language at every opportunity in their learning and are sensitive to the children's starting points.
+They encourage children to use the Welsh language at appropriate opportunity in their learning and are sensitive to the children's starting points.
 Practitioners effectively develop children's knowledge and understanding of the traditions and celebrations of the cultures of Wales.
-Children are provided with good opportunities to visit places outside the setting and also to learn from visitors to the setting.
-The local gardening group is a good example.
+Children are provided with appropriate opportunities to experience out of setting learning.